Faculty Expert Profile

 - Bloomberg Distinguished Associate Professor of International Economics

 - Vice Dean for Education and Academic Affairs

-Filipe Campante is the Vice Dean for Education and Academic Affairs at the Johns Hopkins University School of Advanced International Studies (SAIS), and Bloomberg Distinguished Associate Professor of International Economics at the Department of Economics at the Johns Hopkins Krieger School of Arts and Sciences.
+Filipe Campante is the Vice Dean of Faculty Affairs and International Research Cooperation at the Johns Hopkins University School of Advanced International Studies (SAIS), and Bloomberg Distinguished Associate Professor of International Economics at the Department of Economics at the Johns Hopkins Krieger School of Arts and Sciences.
 He is interested in political economy, development economics, and urban/regional issues.
 His research looks at what constrains politicians and policy makers beyond formal checks and balances: cultural norms, institutions, media, political protest.
 In particular, his research has focused on how these informal constraints are affected by the spatial distribution of people and economic activity, by access to information, by the evolution of cultural norms, and by the structure of the economy.

 Campante's work has appeared in leading academic journals such as the American Economic Review and the Quarterly Journal of Economics, among others.
 It has also received multiple mentions in outlets such as the New York Times, Science, NPR, Washington Post, The Economist, Los Angeles Times, Foreign Affairs, Politico, among others.
 Campante is a Faculty Research Fellow at the National Bureau of Economic Research (NBER), and was previously Associate Professor of Public Policy at Harvard University.
 Born and raised in Rio de Janeiro, Brazil, he holds a PhD from Harvard University, an MA from the Pontifical Catholic University of Rio de Janeiro, and a BA from the Federal University of Rio de Janeiro, all in economics.